oxygenxml/oxygen-scripting-validation-action/README.md

-# Oxygen Validation Script
+# Oxygen Validation Action

-This action triggers Oxygen Scripting to perform a validation on your repository files.
+This action triggers <i>Oxygen Scripting</i> to perform a validation on your repository files.
 All you have to do is to include this action in your workflow and choose the directory to be validated.
 Find more info about workflows on https://docs.github.com/en/actions/using-workflows.

 # Requirements